How Do We Quote the Lowest Mortgage Rates in Ontario?

 These three ‘pillars of mortgage lending’ have a big effect on the starting point of your rate.
 Again the goal is to get the best possible rate in the mortgage market, for your unique situation and without sacrificing good quality fine print.

 From here, there are some critically important things that a mortgage broker can do to lower your mortgage rate, no matter what category you fall into.
 But beware, not all mortgage brokers will, or can do these important things!

 Wholesale Rate Volume Discounts

 Just like in other areas of purchasing and economics, the more volume that you buy of something, the better deal you get on each unit purchased.
-It’s no different in mortgage land.
-The more volume that a broker does with a lender, the better rate discounts they will get, and these discounts can be passed down to you, the mortgage seeker.
+It’s no different with mortgages.
+The more volume that a broker does with a lender, the better rate discounts they will get, and these discounts can be passed down to you, the mortgage applicant.

 Top Secret: Mortgage Rate Buy-Downs

 This is the big secret in the mortgage industry.
 Brokers do have the ability to sacrifice their lender paid commission to ‘buy down’, or lower your rate.
 Usually, between 40% – 50% of the lender paid, broker commission is required to lower the rate by 0.10%.
 Although with some excellent lender products, the same buydown can lower a rate by 0.20%.